Expert Water Consulting Services

 Project Cost

-The cost of the project can certainly be roughly estimated employing the cost incurred on the 1000 laborers, two tractor operators, two paid foremen, an engineer, a co-engineer and a paid local community mobilizer.
-The period of construction lasts around 10 months.
-The cost incurred on essence and tractor maintenance, sand, cement, stone, and other design and supervision costs are not included in this estimation.
+The project cost can be roughly estimated based on the resources required, including the wages of 1000 laborers, two tractor operators, two paid foremen, an engineer, a co-engineer, and a paid local community mobilizer.
+The construction period lasted approximately 10 months.

-Done solely by human labor (no canal digging machines used)
+• Labor: Completed entirely by manual labor (no canal digging machines used)

 [put_wpgm id=2]